 '''

 string?

 - : (-> Any Boolean : String)

-##cedure:string?>
+##procedure:string?>

 '''

 The type (-> Any Boolean: String) has three parts.
 The first two are the same as any other function type and indicate that the predicate takes any value and returns a boolean.
-The third part, after the :, is a filter that tells the typechecker two things:
+The third part, after the:, represents the logical propositions the typechecker learns from the result of applying the function:

-- 1. If the predicate check succeeds, the argument variable has type String - 2.
-If the predicate check fails, the argument variable does not have type String
+- 1. If the predicate check succeeds (i.e. produces a non-#f value), the argument variable has type String - 2.
+If the predicate check fails (i.e. produces #f), the argument variable does not have type String

-Predicates for all built-in types are annotated with similar filters that allow the type system to reason about predicate checks.
+Predicates for all built-in types are annotated with similar propositions that allow the type system to reason logically about predicate checks.